-Figure 5.211: Draper Deck Supports
+Figure 5.196: Draper Deck Supports

-- 5. Lift the front edge of the draper (A) past cutterbar (B) to expose the deck support. - 6.
+- 5. Lift the front edge of draper (A) past cutterbar (B) to expose the deck support. - 6.
 Measure and note the thickness of the draper belt.

-Figure 5.212: Deck Adjustment
+Figure 5.197: Deck Adjustment

-7. Loosen the two lock nuts (A) on deck support (B) one half-turn only.
+7. Loosen the two lock nuts (A) on deck support (B) ONE HALF-TURN ONLY.

-The number of deck supports (B) is determined by the header size: four on single-reel headers, and eight on double-reel headers.
+The number of deck supports (B) is determined by the header reels: four on single-reel headers, and eight on double-reel headers.